cfolino/bookstack_docs/virtual-machines/pages/73_bookstack-github-export-publish-pipeline.md

-This page documents the automated pipeline used to export internal BookStack documentation, sanitize sensitive data, and publish a **public-safe mirror** to GitHub.
+This page documents the automated pipeline used to export internal BookStack documentation, sanitize sensitive data, and publish a public-safe mirror to GitHub.

-The internal BookStack instance remains the **authoritative source of truth**.
+The internal BookStack instance remains the authoritative source of truth.
-GitHub is treated as a **read-only mirror** for portfolio and reference purposes.
+GitHub is treated as a read-only mirror for portfolio and reference purposes.

 ---